 In Crown Park Rehabilitation and Nursing Center, 14.75% Percentage of Patients

 Ability to Keep Residents Mobile

 In Crown Park Rehabilitation and Nursing Center, 17.32% Percentage of Residents

 In Crown Park Rehabilitation and Nursing Center, 0.02 Hospitalizations per 1,000 resident days

-This indicates the number of times residents are hospitalized per thousand days of care.
-There is a correlation between having fewer hospitalizations and the overall quality of long-term care.
+This metric tracks the number of times residents are hospitalized per thousand days of patient care.
+Staying out of the hospital is key to the physical well-being of nursing home patients.

 Short-term Care: Rehospitalizations

 In Crown Park Rehabilitation and Nursing Center, 17.32 Percentage of Residents Rehospitalized

 This metric measures the number of times residents are rehospitalized per thousand days of short-term resident care.

 Short-term Care: ER Visits

 In Crown Park Rehabilitation and Nursing Center, 8.8 Percentage of Patients

 This metric measures the number of times residents are sent to the emergency room per thousand days of short-term patient care.
 Avoiding emergency medical situations is one way to assess patient care during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

 In Crown Park Rehabilitation and Nursing Center, 75.07% Percentage of Resident